Learn more about Barrett’s

 The cells lining the esophagus differ from those lining the stomach or intestines, mainly because they have different functions.
 The cells also have a distinctly different appearance, so it is usually easy for a physician to tell them apart when examining the esophagus and stomach.
 These differences are how Barrett’s is problematic.

-Since the cells lining the stomach are protected from contact with acid, their growth into the esophagus may actually be a defense mechanism.
+Since the cells lining the stomach are protected from contact with acid, abnormal cell growth into the esophagus may actually be a defense mechanism.
 It may protect the normal tissue in the esophagus against further damage by GERD.
 This may explain why the symptoms of GERD seem to lessen in some patients with Barrett’s esophagus.

 In time, the Barrett’s cells may develop abnormal changes known as dysplasia.
 Over a period of perhaps two to five years, the dysplasia may then progress to low grade, then to high grade dysplasia, and finally to cancer.